Tanjong Malim

 Tanjong Malim, or Tanjung Malim, is a town in Muallim District, Perak, Malaysia.
 It is approximately 70 km north of Kuala Lumpur and 120 km south of Ipoh via the North–South Expressway.
 It lies on the Perak-Selangor state border, with Sungai Bernam serving as the natural divider.

 "Tanjong Malim" usually refers to the territory under administration of Tanjong Malim District Council or Majlis Daerah Tanjong Malim (MDTM), which includes the smaller towns adjacent to the town such as Proton City, Behrang, Behrang 2020, Sungkai and Slim River.
 "Tanjong Malim" is also referred to the Old Town and New Town divided by the KTM Komuter rail at its heart.
 Tanjong Malim is home to the main campus of the Sultan Idris Education University (UPSI).

+History

+According to Za'Ba, the place have sevearal names before were known as Tanjung Malim.
+A local informed him that the place were known initially as Sungai Genta.
+A mualim later known to conduct religious duites at the area before it become known to its current name.
+Another legend say it previously named Berenam (Malay for "of six").
+The legend says there is six Bugis warrior that opened the place.
+One of them is a mualim.

+In 1870, Pahang Civil War occur and Hj.
+Mustapha bin Raja Kamala, a follower of Tok Gajah and also leader of Rao people, lead his clan to move to Tanjung Malim.
+He then were appointed as the first chief of Tanjung Malim.